 Claire is currently collaborating on "Thirty Years of Talk: A Panel Study of Kobe Women's Interview Discourse", with Prof. Kaori Okano, Dr Ikuko Nakane, Dr Shimako Iwasaki, Dr Lidia Tanaka & Dr Chie Takagi.
 This project investigates women’s life transitions and language use over 30 years, and is funded by an ARC-DP.

-Claire is Review Editor (Books) Culture, Gender and Sexuality for the Asian Studies Review
+Claire is VP/President-Elect, International Gender and Language Association (IGALA) and Review Editor (Books) Culture, Gender and Sexuality for the Asian Studies Review

 .
 She is on the Editorial Board of Gender and Language (Equinox)